google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Bible Study Online

-Now we move forward a bit, and it's at this point, we find that Abram had finally arrived at the land of Egypt, and it would be at this point, that he would now find himself faced with a more serious situation, than the famine that he'd just fled.
-But rest assured, Abram wouldn't be completely ignorant, when it came to the possible dangers that he would be facing by going down to Egypt.
+Now we move forward a bit, and it's at this point that we find that Abram had finally arrived at the land of Egypt.
+It would also be at this point that he would find himself faced with a more serious situation than the famine that he'd just fled.
+But rest assured, Abram wouldn't be completely ignorant when it came to the possible dangers that he would be facing by going down to Egypt.

 Bible Study Online